K-9 Bass

-K-9 Bass is the third and final album released by rap group, The Dogs.
-It was released on November 17, 1992 through Joey Boy Records and featured production from The Dogs, Carleton Mills and Calvin Mills.
-By the time this album was released, Disco Rick and Cracked Up had left the group, leaving just Keith Bell and Labrant Dennis as the only two members of The Dogs.
-K-9 Bass was not a success, only peaking at #95 on the Top R&B/Hip-Hop Albums chart.
+K-9 Bass is the third and final album released by rap group the Dogs.
+It was released on November 17, 1992 through Joey Boy Records and featured production from the Dogs, Carleton Mills and Calvin Mills.
+By the time this album was released, Disco Rick and Cracked Up had left the group, leaving just Keith Bell and Labrant Dennis as the only two members of the Dogs.
+K-9 Bass was not a success, only peaking at No. 95 on the Top R&B/Hip-Hop Albums chart.